ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 > > This is not the text file you're looking for
 > > ~~~

+NOTE - you can use TAB to do filename completion, so if you type `cat this` and then press your Tab key once, it will autocomplete if there is a unique match.
+If there is more than one match, the first Tab will do nothing, and the second will show all the possible matches.

 Let's see what else is in the other tmp directories:

 ```